LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Hardhat.md

 To test our NFT contract, we’ll use:

 - **Hardhat Network** – A local Ethereum network for development.
-It comes built-in with Hardhat, and it's used as the default network.
+It comes built-in with Hardhat and is used as the default network.
 - **Ethers.js** – To interact with the contract.
 - **Mocha** – For test runner and assertions.

 ###  Setting up the test file
-Create a new directory called `test` inside our project root directory and create a new file in there called `NFT.js` and add the following code:
+Create a new directory called `test` inside our project root directory.
+Then, create a new file in there called `NFT.js`, and add the following code:

 ```js title="test/NFT.js"
 const { expect } = require("chai");